World's Fastest Drummer: New era

 Recent champions include Matt Smith, who at 16 became the youngest WFD champion and the harbinger of a new youth movement within the sport, and two bass drum competitors Tim Yeung and Mike "Machine" Mallais.
 Yeung was instrumental in popularizing the sport within that genre, while Mallais beat most of the existing bass drum world records formerly held by Waterson and Mangini at the Winter 2007 world championships.

 In 2006 British drummer Rees Bridges became the first European to win a world's title, sparking greater interest in a WFD UK division, managed by drummer entrepreneur Ed Freitas.
 Later in 2006 WFD staged a national competition in Australia with smaller events held in Hong Kong and elsewhere, while the first official WFD China Championship was scheduled for 2012.
 After an extended hiatus, WFD Championships returned to NAMM conventions in July 2011 with Australian Joey Moujalli and American Kevin Bernardy taking hands and feet titles respectively.

 In July 2007 in Austin, Texas, WFD hands champion Thomas Grosset (age 16) performed 1156 single strokes in 1 minute matched grip, the highest score ever recorded in the final championship round.
 Grosset's top preliminary run of 1194 made him the new WFD 16 and under World Record Holder and third in the world rankings just behind Afanador.
 In 2013, Grossett set the new world record of 1,208.
 Shortly after losing his 16 and under record, Matt Smith set a new world hands endurance record and was followed closely by 18-year-old Daniel Rice, scoring 1108 in the preliminaries.

 In June 2008, Smith returned to break Mangini's traditional grip record of 1126, with a score of 1132, leaving the sport almost entirely in the hands of younger competitors.
 Mangini's former dominance of WFD has recently been deemphasized.
 He still holds the bare hand record (no sticks) of 1138 single strikes in 60 seconds.

+Riccardo Merlini, a newcomer to speed drumming who is capable of performing single strokes at speeds reported at 450 BPM, uses a technique that combines elements associated with Mike Mangini’s barehanded approach with a reduced “half rotation” derived from Seth Davis’s pronation-and-supination technique.

+Davis and Mangini began publicly demonstrating their respective techniques at NAMM conventions and World’s Fastest Drummer (WFD) competitions in 2003, contributing to the development and public visibility of alternative approaches to high-speed drumming.